peterjc/thapbi-pict/docs/fungal_mock/presence_absence.rst

     ATTACTGATTTGCTTAATTGCACCACATGTGTTTTTTATTGAACAAATTTCTTTGGTGGCGGGAGCAATCCTACCGCCAG
     AGGTTATAACTAAACCAAACTTTTTATTTACAGTCAAACTTGATTTATTATTACAATAGTCAA

+The minimum abundance excluded lots of singletons, doubles, and a few more abundance reads up to 6 copies.
+The vast majority of these are slight variants of the dominant sequence (you can call ``thapbi_pict edit-graph`` on this single sample to visualise this), and can thus be explained as PCR noise.

-Again, both have ``d51507f661ebee38a85bec35b70b7ee1`` as their main (or only) unwanted sequence, a perfect match to *Fusarium graminearum* in the mock community.
+Again, both samples have ``d51507f661ebee38a85bec35b70b7ee1`` as their main (or only) unwanted sequence above the threshold, a perfect match to *Fusarium graminearum* in the mock community.
 Additionally ``716f6111ac2ee192c23282e07d23078a`` matched *Mortierella verticillata* from the mock community.

-Then ``5194a4ae3a27d987892a8fee7b1669b9`` gives perfect NCBI BLAST matches to fungus *Trichosporon asahii* and ``702929cef71042156acb3a28270d8831`` to fungus *Candida tropicalis*.
+Then ``5194a4ae3a27d987892a8fee7b1669b9`` gives perfect NCBI BLAST matches to fungus *Trichosporon asahii* and ``702929cef71042156acb3a28270d8831`` to fungus *Candida tropicalis*, which are unexpected contamination.

 I concur with the author that the high levels of *Fusarium graminearum* are most likely cross-contamination from the mock-community samples: